aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-xps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to XPS" h2="Transform EMLX to XPS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to XPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from EMLX file format to HTML.
+This is a useful conversion as HTML is a widely used format for webpages and can be easily viewed in any web browser.

+<h2>How Aspose.Total Helps for EMLX to XPS Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that are useful for EMLX to XPS conversion: Aspose.Email for C++ and Aspose.Words for C++.

+Aspose.Email for C++ is an API that allows developers to convert EMLX files to HTML.
+It provides a simple and straightforward way to convert EMLX files to HTML, allowing developers to quickly and easily add email conversion features to their applications.

+Aspose.Words for C++ is an API that allows developers to export HTML to XPS.
+It provides a comprehensive set of features for exporting HTML to XPS, including support for text formatting, images, tables, and more.
+With Aspose.Words for C++, developers can easily and quickly export HTML to XPS.

+By combining Aspose.Email for C++ and Aspose.Words for C++, developers can quickly and easily convert EMLX files to XPS.
+Aspose.Total for C++ provides developers with the tools they need to create powerful applications that include email conversion features.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}